Updated 2026 Regulations Australia Sydney Melbourne

 Key argument: "The problem unit is Lot 7, not mine.
 Here's proof I've had zero issues.
 Banning everyone punishes compliant hosts."
 Two owners changed their votes.
 Motion failed with 55%.

 IV.
-Defending Your Rights at NCAT
+How Do You Defend Your Airbnb Rights at NCAT?

 What is NCAT?